 8. Increase Quality Sleep Time

-A whopping 35 percent of Americans are getting "poor" or "only fair" sleep quality, according to a December 2014 survey by the National Sleep Foundation.
+Thirty-five percent of Americans are getting "poor" or "only fair" sleep quality, according to a December 2014 survey by the National Sleep Foundation.
 Too little sleep has a profound effect on your health, particularly when it comes to your brain.

 "Study after study has shown that even an hour or two less sleep each night for just a few consecutive nights can have effects on the brain that last longer than those few days of disrupted rest," says Vernon Williams, MD, sports neurologist and founding director of the Center for Sports Neurology and Pain Medicine at Cedars-Sinai Kerlan-Jobe Institute in Los Angeles, California.